 Zunda

-Among them, zunda is so popular nationwide that it is used in a variety of sweets.
+Among these, zunda is loved throughout Japan and is used in a variety of sweets.

-Zunda is a popular ingredient in not only Japanese sweets but also Western-style sweets.
+Zunda, a popular ingredient not only in Japanese sweets but also in Western-style desserts,

 This time, we will explain the origins of "Zunda," a typical food of Miyagi Prefecture, and introduce an easy way to make it